 Today, I want to share with you a really beautiful bedtime routine to help you de-stress.
-I’ve heard a lot over the past year from clients in my Fertility Warrior Intensive program that they either cannot get to sleep at night because their brain is just going in overdrive with basically all of their fears, all of things that could go wrong, all of the things that could not work.
+I’ve heard a lot that warriors either cannot get to sleep at night because their brain is just going in overdrive with basically all of their fears, all of things that could go wrong, all of the things that could not work.
 Or they wake up in the middle of the night feeling just really anxious and tense, worried about this infertility shitstorm that they’re in.

-I completely get it, I wanted to share with you some of the tips that I have given the ladies in the Fertility Warrior Intensive and who I used to give my one-to-one clients as well.
+I completely get it, I wanted to share with you some of the tips that I have given the ladies in my program and who I used to give my one-to-one clients as well.
 This is a really beautiful bedtime routine for anyone who struggles with that.

 Here are my suggestions.
 You can do all of them but you don’t have to.
 You choose.
 These will really help you feel a lot more calm, composed, positive, and hopeful when you are trying to go to sleep.
 Okay?

 sleep strategy #1: apple cider vinegar and honey

 The first thing that you might like to do if you would like to help yourself feel a little bit more sleepy is to try a combination of apple cider vinegar and honey, warm.
 You’d want to add a little bit of apple cider vinegar, so maybe one to two teaspoons with a little bit of honey and some hot water as a little drink to take before you go to bed.
 It’s just a really nice kind of drink that works wonders.